davidjohnbaker1/davidjohnbaker/content/about.md

 If you want to see what I'm up to or currently thinking, please check out my **[blog](https://davidjohnbaker.rbind.io/archives/)**.

 If you'd like to get in touch, please [email me](mailto:davidjohnbaker1@gmail.com).
-I normally am very active on on [twitter](www.twitter.com/davidjohnbaker), but have been taking a bit of a break there for my mental health.
+I normally am very active on [twitter](www.twitter.com/davidjohnbaker), but have been taking a bit of a break there for my mental health.